TelemetryDeck/docs/docs/guides/javascript-setup.md

 Please note that `td.signal` is an async function that returns a promise.

-{% notewarning "Special treatment for frameworks" %}
+!!! warning "Special treatment for frameworks"

     Some frameworks, like Svelte, don't need `crypto` and node.js.
 Here are some tips on how to implement TelemetryDeck when using some of these special frameworks:
     - The initialization should happen once, and the TD object should be passed around in a service or singleton.
     - The `td.send` function should be used to send signals, either automatically in a router-like object or on a per-feature basis.

-{% endnotewarning %}

 ### Advanced initialization options